Data migration

 • Integrations to systems outside Salesforce (ERP, sales engagement, advertising platforms, web-to-lead/case forms, etc.)

-With all the information from the previous section at your fingertips, it’s time to list out the requirements for the org merge.
+• Document requirements: With all the information from the previous section at your fingertips, it’s time to list out the requirements for the org merge.
 Think also about things such as the length of time you’ll need to store data from the legacy org that you’re not consolidating, how processes will change, and what your testing plan is.

+• Create an org merge strategy: You absolutely need a strategy to effectively complete the consolidation.
+Due to their complexity, org merges take time and multiple sprints.
+However, that doesn’t mean all work in production grinds to a halt.
 Determine which sandbox to use for staging the org merge before deploying it to production.
 How will you keep the staging environment current with changes and hotfixes in prod?
 Do you have an easy, repeatable way to seed the sandbox with data (and possibly even metadata) without having to do a refresh that overwrites the org merge work in progress?

-2. Build Your ETL Logic
+2. Build your ETL logic

 ETL (extract, transform, load) is the process of taking data out of one system, cleansing it, and moving it into a new system.
 Mapping out your ETL logic is the key to a seamless org merge, so make sure to allocate this step the time and attention it deserves.

-Start by mapping objects between the surviving org and legacy org.
+• Map objects between the two orgs: Start by mapping objects between the surviving org and legacy org.
 Which objects do both orgs have in common?
 Which legacy objects will need to be mapped to existing objects in the surviving org?
 Will new objects need to be created in the surviving org so you don’t lose data?
+Also, consider which objects should use audit fields for accurate reporting.
+For instance, if you’re not careful with Opportunities, you could make it appear that you created and closed the legacy Opportunities on the same day.
+This would completely invalidate your average sales cycle.

+• Check field-level mapping: Now you’ve mapped the objects, it’s time to think about field-level mapping.
+Now the objects match, do their fields?
+If not, is the data needed in the surviving org?
+If so, should the field be mapped to an existing field or recreated in the surviving org?
+Pay attention to picklist values and any data standardization in the surviving org.
+Loading incorrect formats or values will impact reporting, validation rules, and general user experience.
 For example, let’s say the surviving org uses Enterprise Territory Management to assign territories based on a two-letter state or province code.
 In this case, the legacy values should be transformed before loading, otherwise the legacy accounts won’t be assigned correctly in the surviving org.

-3. Execute the Org Merge
+3. Execute the org merge

 With all the preparations complete, it’s time to perform the actual merge process.
 Remember: You’ll need to keep the legacy org operational until you’re ready to fully transition users to the surviving org.
 This means you’ll have to run through the org merge steps multiple times to make sure you’ve caught all new and updated records.